sunny-mahajan/laravel-rest-apis-logger/README.md

 php artisan vendor:publish --tag=config --provider="TF\Providers\RestLogsServiceProvider"
 ```

 The config file is called *restlogs.php*.
-Currently supported drivers are *db* and *file*
+Currently supported drivers are *db*, *file* and *redis*.

 By default the logger will use *file* to log the data.
+If you want to use redis for logging make sure

-But if you want to use Database for logging, migrate table by using
+that you have installed the laravel package *predis/predis*.
+But if you want to use Database for logging,

+migrate table by using below command.

 You can also configure which fields should not be logged like passwords, secrets, etc.